JMRI: MERG CBUS Node Manager

 - RQNN - Constant listener for node number requests.

-- CMDERR - Listener when waiting for unlearn event response,
+- Listener when waiting for unlearn event response

 Variance to MERG CBUS Developers Guide 6b

-It cannot be guaranteed that another program within the JMRI suite will not send any normal operational OPC to a module while in learn mode.
+It cannot be guaranteed that another program within the JMRI suite will not send any normal operational OPC to a module which is in learn mode.

-You can view this help page within JMRI by selecting Help > Window Help in the top bar of the MERG CBUS Node Configuration Tool window.
+You can view this help page within JMRI by selecting Help > Window Help in the top bar of the MERG CBUS Node Manager window.